dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

-Because Lake Mead inflow is uncertain—and likely differing from historical inflows because of climate change—we can only specify inflow as a scenario (Table 4)(Rosenberg, 2022).
+Because Lake Mead inflow is uncertain—and likely differing from historical inflows because of climate change—we can only specify inflow as a scenario (Table 5)(Rosenberg, 2022).

-**Table 4.
+**Table 5.
 Scenarios of Lake Mead Inflow (Rosenberg, 2022)**.

 ![A white sheet with black text Description automatically generated](media/ac83cf6f7de3ca3fd5914400fb7c06cd.png)

-Historical Lake Mead inflows since 1990 aried from 8 to 16 million acre-feet (Figure 2) with the preponderance of inflows between 9 and 10 maf per year (corresponding to a Lake Powell release between 8.23 and 9 maf per year).
+For reference, historical Lake Mead inflows since 1990 varied from 8 to 16 million acre-feet per year (Figure 3) with the preponderance of inflows between 9 and 10 maf per year (corresponding to a Lake Powell release between 8.23 and 9 maf per year; Figure 4).

 ![A graph showing a line Description automatically generated](media/8ba39f9c30237f80872d9c7682e6cb3b.png)

-**Figure 2.
+**Figure 3.
 Lake Mead inflow as measured by nearest USGS gages.**

 ![A graph of a number of blue bars Description automatically generated with medium confidence](media/8109c4025d3cee2e29b1a3d04f9e623c.png)

-**Figure 3.
+**Figure 4.
 Histogram of Lake Mead inflows as measured by the nearest gages.**

-Additionally note that Colorado River flow near Peachtree is the annual Lake Powell release plus 600,000 to 1 million acre-feet of gains along Grand Canyon (Rosenberg, 2022; Wang and Schmidt, 2020; Figure 4).
+Additionally note that Colorado River flow near Peachtree is the annual Lake Powell release plus 600,000 to 1 million acre-feet of gains along Grand Canyon (Rosenberg, 2022; Wang and Schmidt, 2020; Figure 5).

 ![](media/504930ff99a905946ec9839391007127.png)

-**Figure 4.
+**Figure 5.
 Mean Grand Canyon tributary flow (Glen Canyon Dam to Lake Mead) for different sequence lengths.**

-Note that different methods to estimate Lake Mead inflow give different values.
+Further note that different methods to estimate Lake Mead inflow give different values (Figure 6).
 For example:

--   Nearest USGS gages
+-   Nearest USGS gages.

 -   Inflow data downloaded from the Reclamation Application Programming Interface (API; https: